What is the duration of the SRCD State Policy Fellowship?

 How is the salary of a fellow decided?

-Stipends for fellows will be parallel to the federal government general schedule (GS) pay scale, taking into consideration previous experience.
+Stipends for fellows will be parallel to the federal government general schedule (GS) level 12 pay scale, taking into consideration post-Ph.D. experience and fellow's respective locality.
 Stipend (and benefit) levels reflect the fact that the fellowship offers substantial educational value over employment, so may or may not be competitive with those for employment.
 Please note that fellows may not negotiate stipends and benefits directly with agencies or placements.
-Fellows will receive a stipend aligned with the federal GS, Grade 12 level associated with their locality of residence.
 SRCD will provide fellows with an allowance to purchase health insurance if needed.
 Fellows will also receive $2,800 for professional development expenses such as travel to research meetings.
-Please note that academic mentors will receive an honorarium of $2,500 for the year in recognition of the guidance they provide to the fellow.

 Is there an allocation to pay for a move?